summer-szn/fashion-recommendation-vton/README.md

 # Models Used

-The project implements various ML/DL models to recommend clothes based on images and text queries, as well as to try-on clothes virtually:
+The project implements various ML/DL models to recommend clothes based on images and text queries:

 - Image-based Recommendation: custom ResNet50 (with custom Encoder-Decoder)
 - Text-based Recommendation: BLIP (for image caption generation), CLIP (Fine Tuned - for quick text-to-image retrieval)